 Last Concert Cafe

-Don’t be dismayed when you find the front door locked.
-Knock twice on the big red entry to gain entry into this hidden gem that once served as a Warehouse District-based bordello.
-These days, the venue serves up a welcome mix of Tex-Mex fare and live music.
+Look for the big red door to gain entry into this hidden gem that once served as a Warehouse District-based bordello.
+These days, the venue serves up a welcome mix of Tex-Mex fare, margaritas and live music.
 Dine inside or snag a seat on the patio.
 Last Concert Cafe’s kitchen keeps it coming until midnight Friday and Saturday night, while the bar and concerts keep rocking until 2 a.m.

 Mongoose Versus Cobra

 Originally a clothing store dating back to the first half of last century, Notsuoh is one of the only bar-clothing stores on the planet.
 Located along the MetroRail, the spot is marked by a retro-cool neon 'Clarks' sign hanging outside.
-Inside, sip on a gin and tonic and peruse vintage finds.
-Don't be surprised when, after a few drinks, that circa-'70s, butterfly-collar, leather waistcoat looks like a wardrobe must-have.
+Inside, sip on a gin and tonic, peruse vintage finds, and enjoy the changing lineup of live musical and performing arts.